LuthandoYekani/Cybersecurity-Portfolio/README.md

 Welcome to my Cybersecurity Portfolio.

-I am an aspiring **Cybersecurity Analyst** from South Africa, building practical experience through hands-on networking, cybersecurity, cloud security, and Linux laboratories.
+I am an aspiring **Cybersecurity Analyst** from South Africa, building practical experience through hands-on networking, cybersecurity governance, cloud security, Linux administration, and security laboratories.

-This repository documents my learning journey and showcases real-world projects, technical documentation, and security investigations as I continue developing the practical skills required for a career in Cybersecurity.
+This repository documents my learning journey and showcases real-world projects, enterprise documentation, technical investigations, and practical implementations as I continue developing the skills required for a professional career in Cybersecurity.

 ---